 While the absence of children from estate planning documents can be a red flag in scenarios where a will or trust creator previously expressed an intent for their children to inherit, the absence of Hackman’s children from his will doesn’t necessarily raise concerns.
 According to the New York Post, Hackman was known to have a strained relationship with his children — a rift he’s publicly acknowledged was exacerbated by his Hollywood career.

 Ultimately, the age of the will alone does not make it suspect.
 If it had contradicted his other estate planning documents or contained inconsistencies, there might be grounds to question its validity.
-However, no such evidence has surfaced.
+However, no such evidence has yet surfaced.

 Did Gene Hackman have the required mental capacity to create an estate plan?

-As of now, there is no indication that Hackman lacked the mental capacity required to create his estate plan.
+As of now, there is no indication that Hackman lacked the mental capacity required to create an estate plan.
 Generally, a will requires testamentary capacity, while a trust requires contractual capacity — both of which “The French Connection” actor likely had when his documents were executed.
 In fact, video evidence from the year around when his will and trust were created suggests he was lucid during that time.

-Due to Hackman’s diagnosis of advanced Alzheimer’s disease, his 20-year-old estate plan is more likely to withstand scrutiny than any documents he may have executed in the recent past.
-However, this doesn’t mean his estate plan couldn’t be challenged on the basis of incapacity.
 While public appearances may suggest he was of sound mind, only medical records or testimony from his physicians can confirm whether he had the capacity required to create an estate plan when he did.
-Even a temporary lapse in capacity — such as one caused by medication or intoxication — could potentially be grounds to contest the validity of his will or trust.
+Even a temporary lapse in capacity — such as one caused by medication or intoxication — could be grounds to contest the validity of his will or trust.

 Could Gene Hackman have been subjected to undue influence or fraud?